There’s that buzzword again, you know – the one you can’t stop hearing no matter what you do?

 So, without further ado…here are some metrics for you to pay close attention to.

 You’ll want to pay special attention to social media shares.
 The more people like your stuff, the more they will share it with people all of their followers.
 Who knows – you could even go viral.

 Great, so how do you track shares?
-Luckily for you, most social media platforms have built-in analytics systems that will give you the information you’re looking for.
+Luckily for you, most social media platforms (or distribution channels) have built-in analytics systems that will give you the information you’re looking for.
 Still, there are also 3rd party tools, such as Sendible, which can monitor social activity across platforms and could be worth seeking out.

 Don’t worry – this is the good kind of traffic.
 The kind of traffic you want.
 The kind of traffic you need.